Niujunbo2002/NativeRes-LLaVA/README.md

 ## Acknowledgements
-This codebase is built upon [LLaVA](https://github.com/haotian-liu/LLaVA) and leverages several open-source libraries.
+This codebase is built upon [LLaVA](https://github.com/haotian-liu/LLaVA) and leverages  open-source model [Qwen2-VL-2B-Instruct](https://huggingface.co/Qwen/Qwen2-VL-2B-Instruct) .
 We extend our gratitude to the contributors and maintainers of these projects.

 ## Citation